AntiPwr/AntiPwr.github.io/root/wiki/Chain of Delta.md

 Death marches are a common tactic used on the plane's [[Shelf]] to minimalize the risk of dissent and the seeking of independence outside the chain.

 [[Keane]] are the name for both Zothros and Anthros crow huma resonants that were purposefully evolved to serve as a force of misinformation under the guidance of [[Kee]] and her phylum [[Klesn]].
 These crows are seen as truthful by many individuals that believe in the Chain of Delta false advertisements and operations, which pretend to value the lives of the people but really only value the protection of the state and its current power structure.
-These crow people may work as journalists, graphic artists, or whatever other occupations spreading political propaganda sided with the Chain of Delta's three Omep regions (Each ruled by one of three Archs) or Kee's religious influence.
+These crow people may work as journalists, artists embedded into mainstream culture, or whatever other occupations spreading political propaganda sided with the Chain of Delta's three Omep regions (Each ruled by one of three Archs), as well as Kee's religious influence as of [[Fuscia Lustin| Fuscia]]'s reign.
 Keane are jingoistic, whereas most inhabitants side with Fuscia, as he is seen as the savior of the common people.
 Of course, this is not true.
 This is what Fuscia wants the people to believe so that he is continuously elected and slowly gauges his people with the help of Kee, her Keane, the [[Chain Triarch]], and all the misguided citizens of Delta's regions.
 The Keane serve as an absorption of natural hatred, in order to misguide the people away from ever revealing the fact that Fuscia could be the orchestrator of the Chain's entire power scheme.

 The Chain Triarch serve as scapegoats for Fuscia's public influence, but still benefit from the power scheme immensely, especially when isolated from the people they rule.